awsdocs/aws-cloudhsm-user-guide/doc_source/cloudhsm_mgmt_util-changePswd.md

 Changing password for bob(CU) on 2 nodes
 ```

-**Example : Change the password of another user**
+**Example : Change the Password of Another User**
-This example shows how to change password of a different user\.
+This example shows how to change the password of a different user\.
 Any crypto officer \(CO, PCO\) can change the password of any user on the HSMs without specifying the existing password\.
 The first command uses [info](cloudhsm_mgmt_util-info.md) to confirm that `alice`, a CO, is logged into the HSMs in the cluster\.

 ```